dhathout/cs205-website/docs/index.md

 ## Problem

-The Science Center plaza is a very popular area, home to food trucks, students, and tourists.
+Science Center plaza is a very popular area, home to food trucks, students, and tourists.
 The Science Center Plaza also has a live stream video feed 24 hours per day, which you can check out [here](https://commonspaces.harvard.edu/plaza-webcam).